openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Receive no data

-Especially after setting up a new Mercedes Benz Developer Project you'll receive no data.
+Especially after setting the frist Mercedes Benz Developer Project you'll receive no data.
 It seems that the API isn't _filled_ yet.

 **Pre-Condition**